pbideau/Event-ST-PPP/README.md

 ### How to run it?

-Simply run the code using command:
+Simply run the code using the command:

     python src/eval.py